 Student's Name (Please Print)

 Parent or Guardian's Resident Address

 Street Apartment

 City State Zip Code

-Student's date of birth// Last grade leve l the student co ompleted
+Student's date of birth// Last grade le evel the student co ompleted

-Student has demonstrated academic eligibility by obt percentile or better in the previous 12 months on the or another nationally recognized norm-referenced tes Education Stanford Achi evement Test Series, Tenth Edition,
+Student has demonstrated academic eligibility by percentile or better in the previous 12 months on to or another nationally recognized norm-referenced Education. the Stanford Achie evement Test Series, Tenth Edition,

 Name of test, Date taken, and score achieved

-Extracurricular activity(ies) the student requests to pa articipate in
+Extracurricular activity(ies) the student requests to o participate in

 Course(s) the student requests to take at the school

 Proof of identity

 Date Submitted//

 Parent's Signature

 As the superintendent of the above student's resident participate in extracurricular activities at

 Resident Superintendent's Signature:

-As the superintendent of the School participate in extracurricular activities, I agree to allo activities at School District.
+As the superintendent of the Sch participate in extracurricular activities, I agree to activities at School District. ool district, where allow the student e the above student desires to to participate in extracurricular

 Non-resident Superintendent's Signature:

 Date Adopted: June 19, 2017